hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 <br/>

 - Scala 3 comes with low level mechanics for typeclass derivation,
-- which are provided primarily for library authors (not for users).
+- which are provided primarily for library authors.

 ---